jut147/lumo-portfolio/README.md

 ### Environment Variables

-This project uses Supabase for certain features.
+This project uses Supabase for fetching project data and potentially handling the contact form submission via a Server Action.
 You'll need to set up your environment variables.

 1. Create a `.env.local` file in the root directory by copying the example file:
     ```bash